If you miss one part of the puzzle that is being put together in these studies, you will never see and understand the whole picture.

 - second, the contrasts between the new law of Christ in the renewed heart and the external law of Moses;

-- third, the contrasts between the weapons and means of nations to attain their ends and the weapons and means of a believer and a church to attain their ends; see Fn for some of Roger William’s insights on this.
+- third, the contrasts between the weapons and means of nations to attain their ends and the weapons and means of a believer and a church to attain their ends; see Endnote for some of Roger William’s insights on this.

 - fifth, the contrasts between Old and New Testament prayer;